InfiniteOPSEC/ElevenPage-Reader/README.md

+# **Note**
+The old version of ElevenPage Reader uses deprecated TTS, so this fork is to fix that.

 # **ElevenPage Reader**

 **ElevenPage Reader** is a Chrome Extension that transforms any web page into an immersive audio experience using the ultra-realistic AI voices from [ElevenLabs](https://elevenlabs.io/).